How many days do I wish we had spent in Florence on our first visit to Italy? Well, I can tell you I wanted to be there for more than just 2 days!

 Get your fill of Italian Renaissance art!

-5. Day Two In Florence – Leather Shopping & Markets
+Day 2: Leather Shopping & Markets

 Like I said, I’m not much of a shopper and don’t encourage people to spend time doing this when they could be checking out some good sightseeing.